appsquickly/typhoon/README.md

 ### Why Spring for Objective-C?

-Spring is a very popular dependency injection container that is available for Java and .NET, as well as ActionScript.
+Well. . . it's not really Spring.
+Just my personal take on Dependency Injection be for Objective-C. I guess I could've called it 'The Typhoon Framework'.

 In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
-The authors have done a great job (objection is especially good), but personally I prefer a spring-style approach for the following reasons:
+The authors have done a great job (objection is especially good), but I wanted an approach that allows the following:

+* Dependencies declared in any order.
+(The order that makes sense).

 * Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
-This modularization is a good thing.
 Now you know where to look if you need to change something.

+* Non-invasive.

 * Encourages polymorphism and makes it easy to have multiple implementations of the same base-class or protocol.
- For example, let's say you have a music store application that depends on a payment engine.
-Spring-style makes it easy to define both a master-card payment engine or a visa payment engine.
+Supports by auto-wiring and wiring by reference.

 * Supports dependency injection by type (definitions satisfying a class or protocol) as well as by reference.

-* Also supports "annotation" (aka Macro) and code/DSL style injection.
+* Supports both initializer and property injection.

+* Ability to configure components for use in eg test vs production scenarios.

+. . and also a container that supports dependencies declared in any order.
+Initially I've provided an XML implementation, because I believe its the fastest way I could satisfactorily meet the above goals.
+I have other DI-styles planned, included GUI support.
+(More on this in <a href="https://github.com/jasperblues/spring-objective-c/wiki/FAQ">the faq</a>.